schoero/eslint-plugin-readable-tailwind/README.md

 <br/>

 ESLint plugin to automatically break up long tailwind class strings into multiple lines for better readability.
-Also sorts the classes logically, removes unnecessary whitespaces and groups the classes by their prefix.
+Also sorts the classes logically, removes unnecessary whitespaces and groups the classes by their modifiers.

 <br/>
 <br/>